dhes/cqf-bcc/README.md

-This is my version of cqf-ccc.
-I have pushed this bundle to my personal instance of HAPI FHIR JPA server.
-PlanDefinition/$apply works but cdshooks does not.
+This is my cqf-bcc.
+It is modeled after cqf-bcc.
+I have started with the eCQI resources on Breast Cancer and worked from there.